-TfL's BCA of 10 (on a scale of 1-21, where 1 represents the lowest credit risk) reflects the following factors:
+TfL's BCA of 10 (on a scale of 1-21, where 1 is the lowest credit risk and 10 represents Baa3) reflects the following factors:

 Institutional Framework

 Established in July 2000 under national legislation, TfL is the key component of the regional government of greater London.
 TfL is the dominant provider of urban transport for the UK capital including the tube, the bus networks, strategic portions of the road system and the congestion charging system and substantial above-ground rail within London.